NEC GROUP PURCHASE TERMS

 (i) the Goods are properly packaged and secured as to enable them to reach their destination in good condition and labelled in accordance with NEC’s instructions;

-(ii) each delivery of the Goods is accompanied by a delivery note which shows the date of the Order, the Order number, the type and quantity of the Goods, special storage instructions (if any) and, if the Goods are being delivered by instalments, the outstanding balance of Goods remaining to be delivered; and
+(ii) each delivery of the Goods is accompanied by a delivery note which shows the date of the Order, the Order number (if any), the type and quantity of the Goods (including the code number of the Goods (where applicable)), special storage instructions (if any) and, if the Goods are being delivered by instalments, the outstanding balance of Goods remaining to be delivered; and

 (iii) if the Supplier requires NEC to return any packaging material for the Goods to the Supplier, the fact is clearly stated on the delivery note.
 Any such packaging material shall only be returned to the Supplier at the cost of the Supplier.